Leuven - Modern town with a rich tradition

 Leuven has developed into a well-equipped, modern town with a thriving service industry economy and with a good balance of old and new buildings combining to offer a well-designed infrastructure to suit the demands of today’s modern town with a rich tradition.
 Leuven is a dynamic city, surrounded by breathtaking countryside, and teeming with the nightlife, leisure, and cultural opportunities you expect from a major city.

-The University of Leuven is a modern university, located within the vibrant city of Leuven in the centre of Belgium and close to Brussels, the centre of Europe.
-KU Leuven offers an ideal research and learning environment, rooted in a solid and venerable tradition but with its sights set squarely on the future.
+The KU Leuven is a modern university, located within the vibrant city of Leuven in the centre of Belgium and close to Brussels, the heart of Europe.
+KU Leuven offers an ideal research and learning environment, rooted in a solid and venerable tradition but with its sights set on the future.

 Master of European Politics and Policies